 These properties of charge are illustrated in the above image, which shows the experimental creation and conservation of electrical charge.
 Here an invisible high-energy electrically-neutral light particle (photon) travels down from the top of the image and scatters off an invisible neutral hydrogen atom that is located near the middle of the figure, where the three curves meet at a cusp.
-The collision of the photon with the atom leads to four particles: a positively charged proton (not visible), a negatively charged electron knocked free from the hydrogen atom (this corresponds to the nearly straight track continuing downwards), and the creation of two new particles, a negatively charged electron and a positively charged antiparticle called a positron, whose paths trace out the two spirals.
+The collision of the photon with the atom causes four particles to appear: a positively charged proton (not visible), a negatively charged electron knocked free from the hydrogen atom (this corresponds to the nearly straight track continuing downwards), and the creation of two new particles, a negatively charged electron and a positively charged antiparticle called a positron, whose paths trace out the two spirals.

 Before the collision, the isolated system consisting of the liquid hydrogen in the bubble chamber was electrically neutral with a total charge of zero.
 After the collision and the creation of the electron-positron pair, the total electrical charge of this system remains zero since the created positron's charge has exactly the same magnitude e as the created electron's charge but is opposite in sign.
 How do we know this?
 Each of the three moving charged particles (the green arrow heads indicate the direction of motion) leave a wake of tiny bubbles of hydrogen gas as they plow through the super-heated liquid hydrogen in the bubble chamber, rendering their paths visible as continuous lines.
 An external magnetic field bends the paths of the electron and positron into oppositely oriented spirals whose geometric shapes can be used to deduce the sign and magnitude of their electrical charges, which turn out to be equal and opposite to the accuracy of this experiment.
 Note that the electron dislodged from the hydrogen atom (the middle curve moving downwards from the cusp toward the lower left) was moving too fast for the magnetic field to bends its path substantially.